 The first round of the program was held as follows.
 First, a call for applications was posted on the organization's website, describing the ideal participant as follows: "We are looking for 50 budding entrepreneurs motivated to put their talents in the service of society and to bring change through entrepreneurship and social innovation.
-Regardless of your social origin, schooling, diploma (or lack thereof), hobbies or skills, we are looking for young people who are extremely motivated, enthusiastic, optimistic, and eager to commit."

-The organization aims to attract French youth from various backgrounds, in order to represent them fairly based on their socioeconomic background, gender, and education.
-The major criterion for participation was a motivation to contribute to a better and more sustainable society.
+Regardless of your social origin, schooling, diploma (or lack thereof), hobbies or skills, we are looking for young people who are extremely motivated, enthusiastic, optimistic, and eager to commit."12 major criterion for participation was a motivation to contribute to a better and more sustainable society.
 To attract participants, the organization reached out via social networks (Facebook, Twitter, alumni networks of universities), e-mail lists from partner organizations (e.g., Ashoka, Make Sense), in-person presentations at French institutions of higher education, and presentations at numerous public events on social entrepreneurship, sustainability, and related topics.